 PL/SQL - Loops

+In this chapter, we will discuss Loops in PL/SQL.
 There may be a situation when you need to execute a block of code several number of times.
-In general statements are executed sequentially: The first statement in a function is executed first, followed by the second, and so on.
+In general, statements are executed sequentially: The first statement in a function is executed first, followed by the second, and so on.

 Programming languages provide various control structures that allow for more complicated execution paths.

-A loop statement allows us to execute a statement or group of statements multiple times and following is the general from of a loop statement in most of the programming languages:
+A loop statement allows us to execute a statement or group of statements multiple times and following is the general form of a loop statement in most of the programming languages −

 PL/SQL provides the following types of loop to handle the looping requirements.
 Click the following links to check their detail.